 THE RENAISSANCE - ARTISTS OF VENICE

 Venice's art scene remains vibrant with artists including R. Cronk, Marc "The Sandman" Goodrich, Steve Shizumura, Eleanore Fahey and Nancy Sadler calling Venice their home.
 There area also has several art events and galleries including Venice Art Walk, Altered Space Gallery, The G2 Gallery, Gebert Gallery, Denizen Design Gallery, LA Louver, Mitch Reiter Photography and VOCA Gallery.
 There are many murals too, including a big one of Jim Morrison.
+Here's a great guide to the murals of Venice from KCET.

 Many more musicians have made their homes in Venice than have hailed from there originally.
 Rapper Evidence is one exception.
 It's also where many bands have formed, including (in addition to The Doors), Suicidal Tendencies, Jane's Addiction, X, Neighborhood Watch, Immature, Cycotic Youth, Infectious Grooves, Ellyn Maybe, The Naked, Excel, No Mercy, Beowulf, Neighborhood Watch and The Venice Beach Drum Circle.